habib24457/City-Traveller-Auth/README.md

 Tools:
 ->ReactJS is used to build the frontend.
+->Use of context API.
 ->Private route leads the user to the login page.
 ->Firebase Authentication and Hosting.

+How it works:
+->At first the vehicles a´with their information is created and saved as a json file by me.
+and the data is shown on the home page for the user to select.

+->After selecting a vehicle, the user will be redirected to a login page for authentication.
+Then the user can search for location and book tickets.